FumeLab/fume.net/README.md

 ## Wait Helper

-Wait helper implementation is based on check whether state of an element is in the same as expected to be.
+Wait helper implementation is based on a check whether state of an element is in the same as expected to be.
 Conditions for the elements can be selected between Exists, NotExists, Visible, NotVisible, Clickable and many more.

 **Example:**